 This is a bonus unsanctioned trail part of the old route, thus ride it at your own risk.
 But for those with an adventurous spirit, it is a 185m long difficult downhill track, and lots of fun!

-While many (if not the majority) of the trails on this list are graded as difficult; or only suitable proficient riders with good MTB skills and equipment, there is still plenty of Bedgebury cycling for families and beginners.
+While many (if not the majority) of the trails on our list are graded as difficult; or only suitable proficient riders with good MTB skills and equipment.

 Fear not, as there are many easier and more mellow singletrack trails too as well as a family trail!
 Furthermore, you’re in luck if you’re just visiting Kent and want a taste of the Bedgebury cycle experience, as there is a bike and equipment hire shop right near the trails!